17 Apr 7 small steps to help your immune system

 1. Get some sun to boost your immune system

-Striking the balance between staying safe at home and getting a shot of immune-boosting vitamin D by getting the sun on your skin is tricky, especially if you don’t have much outside space near your home.
+Striking the balance between staying safe at home and getting a dose of immune-boosting vitamin D by getting the sun on your skin is tricky, especially if you don’t have access to much outside.
 Known as the ‘sunshine vitamin’, vitamin D is essential for bone health and density and is key in helping to protect the immune system.

 However, unless you are having to keep yourself in full isolation, it is important to get out of doors and get the sun on your skin.
 If you usually wear a high SPF foundation, you may want to consider going bare-faced for your hour outside, as long as the sun isn’t too strong and you don’t have any skin conditions.